Rei-SwitchBot/faq/en-us/Bot.md

 You can edit or remove the shortcut at the same place.
 You can also use your Homepod to control your Bot using the shortcuts you have created.
 If you have our Hub 2 or Hub Mini Matter, you can sync your Bot with the Apple Home App for direct voice control without needing to create shortcuts.
-If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2, SwitchBot Hub Mini Matter Enabled